How Leadership Coaching Works: A Behind-the-Scenes Look

 Not “Why can’t I find good people?”

-But: “Why do I keep hiring people who need me to be involved, then resenting their dependence?”
+But: “Why do I keep hiring people who need me to be involved, then get frustrated with their dependence?”

 Not “How do I delegate better?”